vuonghy2442/lonelybot/README.md

 As far as my knowledge goes, up to March 2024, this solver is the state of the art for checking solvability of a standard 3-card klondike game.
 I didn't test much on the general case of n-card game, but it is likely to be the best as well.

-I cross-checked my package with Solvitaire (published result) using the Klondike-Solver seed from 0 to 50k.
-And I also cross-checked between different versions of my own package up to much more games (at least 100k and can be up to 1M games).
+I cross-checked my package with Solvitaire (published result) using the Klondike-Solver seed from 0 to 50k, and with the 1M games with Solvitaire seed from 1 to 1M.
+And I also cross-checked between different versions of my own package up to much more games (at least 100k and can be up to 2M games).

 However, due to having a lot of specific optimizations that haven't been rigorously proven (but I intended to make sure it's always correct, not just a "very good heuristic" but can be wrong in extremely few cases).
 So any wrong solvability result is a bug.

 ### Thoughtful Klondike
-Run K-2396068 in 0.67 ms. Solved: (1963855-0/2396069 ~ 0.8191<=0.8196<=0.8201) 87 1 84
+Run K-3081577 Solved: (2525379-0/3081578 ~ 0.8191<=0.8195<=0.8199) 17494106 8060467 85 in 15825.15 ms.

-So this is the new state of the art result for solvability: 81.96 ± 0.05 (compared to the previous from Solvitaire 81.945 ± 0.084) at 95% confidence
+So this is the new state of the art result for solvability: 81.95 ± 0.04 (compared to the previous from Solvitaire 81.945 ± 0.084) at 95% confidence

 This result is computed on 1 cpu core for a few days.
 With more resources, it can be easily improved.